Gardening from seed has big advantages.

 2. Save money.

 Growing from seed is much less expensive than buying plants or produce, especially organic choices.
 For example, most food gardeners I know grow green beans because the quality is so much better than the grocery store and they are a pretty easy crop (they also add nitrogen to the soil!).
-A seed packet of bush beans sows about 12 feet of bean plants which will yield about 5 lb. of beans.
-The cost of the packet is $2.39.
-A six pack of plants will run you $3-4 and plants 2′ (pssst green beans don't transplant well so expect lower yields).
-Five pounds of (less than fresh) green beans at the grocery store will cost around $11.
+A seed packet of bush beans sows about 16 feet of bean plants which will yield about 7 lbs. of beans.
+The cost of the packet is $2.69.
+A six pack of plants will run you $4 and only plants 2 feet (pssst...green beans don't transplant well so expect lower yields).
+Five pounds of (less than fresh) green beans at the grocery store will cost around $15.
 Did we mention the seeds in our example are certified organic?

 3. More choices.

 Grocery stores and garden centers offer only a fraction of available selections.
 Gardening from seed gives you the option to grow something unique, exotic, or rare.
-We frequently hear from gardeners that they never knew they liked < a href="/category/Tomato">tomatoes until they grew a variety bred for flavor, and not shelf life.
-Which is why we are always scouting and trying new varieties to add to the over 600 proven varieties we already carry; so you can sow and grow exactly what you are looking for.
+We frequently hear from gardeners that they never knew they liked tomatoes until they grew a variety bred for flavor and not shelf life.
+This is why we are always scouting and trying new varieties to add to the over 600 proven varieties we already carry; so you can sow and grow exactly what you are looking for.

 4. Reduce plant stress.